jasondaming/bobail-prediction/readme.md

 ### Input

-The input to the neural net is a multidimensional numpy array that is `34 x 8 x 4` (depth x height x width), or `34` layers of `8 x 4` 2d arrays.
-The `8 x 4` is determined by the shape of the board.
-Ignoring the white spaces, each checkers board has 8 vertical spots and 4 horizontal spots.
-The `34` is made up like this:
+The input to the neural net is a multidimensional numpy array that is `43 x 5 x 5` (depth x height x width), or `43` layers of `5 x 5` 2d arrays.
+The `5 x 5` is determined by the shape of the board.
+The `43` is made up like this:

-- Layers **1-32** hold the state of the board's pieces for the last 8 moves.
-So layers **1-4** hold the board state for the most recent move, layers **5-8** hold the board state for the second most recent move, etc. Within a single move's board state, the first layer describes the position of the current player's non-king pieces, the second layer is for the current opponent's non-king pieces, the third is the current player's king pieces, and the fourth is the current opponent's king pieces.
+- Layers **1-42** hold the state of the board's pieces for the last 14 moves.
+So layers **1-3** hold the board state for the most recent move, layers **4-6** hold the board state for the second most recent move, etc. Within a single move's board state, the first layer describes the position of the current player's pieces, the second layer is for the current opponent's pieces, and the third is the location of the bobail.
 The distinction between the current player and the opponent is important as the neural net only ever makes predictions from the perspective of the current player.
-- Layer **33** has all 0s if it's player 1's turn and all 1s if it's player 2's turn.
+- Layer **43** has all 0s if it's player 1's turn and all 1s if it's player 2's turn.
-- Layer **34** has a binary representation of the current move count without a capture.
-If there have been 29 moves since the last capture, that would be represented as `11101` in binary.
-That is then converted into a numpy `8 x 4` array that looks like `[0, 0, 0, 0], [0, 0, 0, 0], [0, 0, 0, 0], [0, 0, 0, 0], [0, 0, 0, 0], [0, 0, 0, 0], [0, 0, 0, 1], [1, 1, 0, 1]]`.
-This is represented because a draw occurs after 40 consecutive moves without a capture.

-The end result is that every value in this multidimensional input is either a `1` or a `0` and it fully represents everything about the current state of the board and the 7 previous moves.
+The end result is that every value in this multidimensional input is either a `1` or a `0` and it fully represents everything about the current state of the board and the 13 previous moves.

 ### Outputs

 The neural net has two outputs:

 - A float that represents the expected win value for the current player given the current board state.
 In the Monte Carlo tree search algorithm this is the `W` value for the node being evaluated.
-- A flat list 256 elements long, each of which hold a float value between `0` and `1` representing a success probability for choosing that move.
+- A flat list 200 elements long, each of which hold a float value between `0` and `1` representing a success probability for choosing that move.
 Each spot on the board gets 8 potential move positions representing the direction and the distance of the move.
 So positions `0-7` in this array are reserved for spot 1's potential moves:

-- **0**: move 1 spot to the southeast
+- **0**: move to the southwest
-- **1**: move 1 spot to the southwest
+- **1**: move to the west
-- **2**: move 1 spot to the northeast
+- **2**: move to the northwest
-- **3**: move 1 spot to the northwest
+- **3**: move to the south
-- **4**: move 2 spots to the southeast
+- **4**: move to the north
-- **5**: move 2 spots to the southwest
+- **5**: move to the southeast
-- **6**: move 2 spots to the northeast
+- **6**: move to the east
-- **7**: move 2 spots to the northwest
+- **7**: move to the northeast

-This is repeated for all 32 positions on the board, for a total of 256 elements.
+This is repeated for all 25 positions on the board, for a total of 200 elements.

 During training, the output values are `0` for all impossible moves and a value between `0` and `1` for all possible moves.
 The value is determined by the number of visits in the Monte Carlo tree search simulation relative to the other possible moves.
 When the Monte Carlo tree search is making decisions about which moves to populate as child nodes, it iterates over all possible moves and finds the probability values (`p`) for them from this output, which eliminates the need to drill down further for that child node as you might do in a non-NN MCTS algorithm.